 It may be, too, that his laid-back personality complements his natural intelligence by preventing him from acting rashly.
 The samurai are eager to do something — anything — the moment they receive new information, but Sanjuro keeps reining them in, pointing out flaws in their logic.
 “Aren’t you tired of being stupid yet?” he asks them.
 In truth, their problem is not so much stupidity as youthful impatience, as well as the fact that the whole affair is deeply personal to them, so their emotions are running high.
 Sanjuro, outsider that he is, is able to maintain a certain level of detachment.
 (This independence also makes it easier for him to manipulate the other side, much as he did in Yojimbo, Kurosawa’s 1961 film featuring the same character.)

 Yet no matter how indifferent he may appear, he soon becomes just as involved in the matter as anyone else.
 Annoyed though he is with the samurai and their bumbling, he can’t abandon them, even after he declares, “I’m out of patience.
 I’ve had enough of you idiots.”
 In the next scene, he’s still with them, and when one of them says, shortly thereafter, “Live or die, the nine of us are together,” Sanjuro corrects him: “Ten of us.”
-By this point, in spite of his insults, he seems to have developed a grudging affection for them, a rather paternal sense of responsibility.
+By this stage of the film, in spite of his insults, he seems to have developed a grudging affection for them, a rather paternal sense of responsibility.
 Besides, they provide him with food, money and something to do, all of which he needs.
 “It’s a stupid plan,” he tells the young men at one point when they want to act, “but some excitement might keep me awake.”

 No doubt he takes pleasure in outguessing and outsmarting his adversaries (not to mention the nine samurai), and cleverness isn’t the only asset he gets to put to use.
 Although his appearance belies it, he’s a master swordsman, more than capable of leaping into action when necessary.
 Indeed, he’s so skillful that he appears almost superhuman when he’s fighting, never in any serious peril even if he has to take on a dozen or more opponents by himself.